 To determine the model of a handball player, the fitness component is the most accurate when compared to all the other components.
 In the process of forming a top handball player, it is necessary to put the emphasis on the development of motor characteristics which are most practiced in the game of handball (Massuca, Fragoso & Teles, 2014).
-In young handball players, the biggest differences were found in the variables for assessing the speed power and explosive power of vertical jump, agility, leg movement frequency, repetitive power of the trunk and aerobic-anaerobic endurance.
-The results of this research suggest that these characteristics, which most significantly determine the situational performance of young handball players, in the programming and implementation of the training process, need special attention This is also the case in the process of player selection - the advantage should be given to the players who are dominant in the above mentioned abilities (Roguli, Srhoj & Čavala, 2011).
+In young handball players, the biggest differences were found in the variables for assessing the speed power and explosive power of vertical jump, agility, leg movement frequency, repetitive power of the trunk and aerobic-anaerobic s, handball players, in the programming and implementation of the training process, need special attention This is also the case in the process of player selection - the advantage should be given to the players who are dominant in the above mentioned abilities (Rogulj, Srhoj & Čavala, 2011).
 To properly program a training process, it is necessary to determine which motor characteristics are specific for individual player positions in handball.
+There is not a big difference in dominant are specific for individual player positions in handball.
 There is not a big difference in dominant parameters for different playing positions between male and female handball, except in the volume of expressing them, which occurs due to the physiological status of the body structure of men and women.
-The research by Vila et al. (2012) had 130 female handball players from Spain as participants (age 25.74 $\pm$ 4.84 years; player experience 14.92 $\pm$ 4.88 vr.).
+The research by Vila et al. (2012) had 130 female handball players from Spain as participants (age 25.74 \pm 4.84 years; player experience 14.92 \pm 4.88 vr.).
 The results related to the motor characteristics were as follows: backs and circle runners showed more muscle mass than wings, and backs showed a higher level of throwing velocity directly behind the 9-meter line compared to the wings.
 The demonstration of these motor skills are influenced by anthropometric characteristics of players.
 Ilias, Panagiotis, Triantafyllos, Dimitrios & loannis (2011), while conducting their study, found a significant difference in all the examined variables depending on the players' positions, except for flexibility.
 Backs were taller, whereas the circle runners had a longer wing span and arm length.
 The wings were shorter, with less body weight and BMI.
 The wings and backs showed the best results in the standing vertical jump, 30-meter sprint, flexibility and VO2max.
 Goalkeepers showed the lowest performance in all motor skills tests.